cbrnr/python-intro-short/04-Functions/04-Functions.md

 ```

 ### Example 4
 Now this is where things can get tricky.
 Inside functions, we can access global names, but we are only allowed to read their values and not modify them unless we take special measures.
-If a function contains an assignment to a name, this name is treated as a local name.
+If a function contains an assignment to a name, this name is automatically treated as a local name.
 The following example throws an error because the function is trying to change the local name before it is defined:

 ```python
 s = 15